-To confirm the diagnosis of scalp ringworm, the physician might scrape some surface skin scales onto a slide and examine them under a microscope.
+In order to confirm the diagnosis of scalp ringworm, your physician may wish to scrape some surface skin material onto a slide and examine it under a microscope.
 This procedure, called a KOH (potassium hydroxide) preparation, allows the doctor to look for tell-tale signs of fungal infection.

-Sometimes the doctor will also perform a culture in order to document the presence of fungus or to discover the particular fungus that is causing the scalp ringworm.
+The doctor may also wish to perform a fungal culture in order to document the presence of fungus or to discover the particular organism that is causing the scalp ringworm.
 The procedure involves:

-- Plucking a few hairs from involved areas of the scalp
+- Plucking a few hairs from involved areas of scalp

 - Rubbing a sterile cotton-tipped applicator across the skin to collect scale and any pus